 Which Muscles Does Indoor Rowing Workout?

-While this particular workout can provide some drastic results in strength in your legs, core and arms, it actually works out a lot of your other muscles.
+While this particular workout can provide some drastic results in muscular strength in your leg muscles, core and arms, it actually works out a lot of your other major muscle groups as well as improving your cardiovascular endurance.

-Most enthusiasts insist it works out over 80% of the muscles groups in your body and quite honestly I have no problem believing this.
+Most enthusiasts insist it works out over 80% of the muscles groups in your body.
+Quite honestly, I have no problem believing this as rowing works the upper body as well as the lower body.

 To get a little more specific indoor rowing can strengthen these muscles: